Brugada syndrome: Treatment

 The main aim when treating people with Brugada syndrome is to reduce the risk of sudden death due to serious abnormal heart rhythms such as ventricular fibrillation or polymorphic ventricular tachycardia.
 While some with this condition are at high risk of serious heart rhythm disturbances, others are at much lower risk, meaning that some may require more intensive treatment than others.
 In addition to treating the person who has Brugada syndrome, it is often important to investigate members of their immediate family to see if they too carry the condition.

 Lifestyle

 The first line of treatment, suitable for all people with Brugada syndrome regardless of their risk of arrhythmias, is lifestyle advice.
 People should be advised to recognise and avoid things that may increase the risk of serious arrhythmias.
-These include avoiding excessive alcohol consumption, avoiding certain medications, and treating fever promptly with paracetamol.
+These include avoiding alcohol consumption, avoiding certain medications, and treating fever promptly with an antipyretic.
 Although the abnormal heart rhythms seen in Brugada syndrome are generally more likely to occur at rest or even during sleep, some people with Brugada syndrome experience arrhythmias during strenuous exercise.
 Some physicians may therefore advise people with Brugada syndrome that while gentle exercise is helpful, very strenuous exercise should be avoided.